-Rich and crunchy, these make the ultimate tea-time treat to
+Rich and crunchy, these make the ultimate sweet treat to enjoy

-enjoy with a coffee.
-This recipe is made in three stages - the
+with a coffee.
+This recipe is made in three stages - the basic

-basic shortbread, the pecan filling and then the chocolate crust.
+shortbread, the pecan filling and then the chocolate crust.
+We used

-make this recipe.
-Sieving flour and sugar is essential for good
+this recipe.
+Sieving flour and sugar is essential for good results

-results when baking to incorporate air and achieve smoothness of
+when baking to incorporate air and achieve smoothness of mixture.

-mixture.
-This is easily done by processing the dry ingredients in
+This is easily done by processing the dry ingredients in any of the

 - 225g plain flour